Khost

-Khost (Pashto, (Note: /ps/) Dari: (Note: /prs/) خوست) is the capital of Khost Province in Afghanistan.
+Khost (Pashto, (Note: /ps/) Dari: (Note: /prs/) خوست) is a city in eastern Afghanistan, serving as the capital of Khost Province.
+The city is within the jurisdiction of Khost District and has an estimated population of 170,615 people.
 It is the largest city in the southeastern part of the country, and also the largest in the region of Loya Paktia.

-To the south and east of Khost lie Waziristan and Kurram in Pakistan.
-Khost is the home of Shaikh Zayed University.
-The Khost Airport is located in the eastern area of the city.
+Khost is home to Shaikh Zayed University.
+The Khost International Airport is located in the eastern area of the city.
+The current mayor of the city is Mufti Shahzad Noor Rashid.
+His predecessor was Bismillah Bilal.

 Geography

-Khost is located about 150 kilometres south of Kabul.
-Khost lies on a plateau not below 1000 m in elevation that extends to the east for about 40 km until the Pakistan border.
-Thirty kilometres, to the north the peaks rise up to 2500 to 3000 m while farther south 20 km away from the border, the average is around 1,800 m.
+Khost is located about 150 km south of Kabul.
+It lies on a plateau not below 1000 m in elevation that extends to the east for about 40 km until the Afghanistan-Pakistan border.
+Thirty kilometres to the north the peaks rise up to 2500 to 3000 m while farther south 20 km away from the border, the average is around 1800 m.